bluerobotics/bluerobotics.github.io/vbrov/index.md

 <img src="cad/fathom-step-2.png" class="img-responsive" style="max-width:700px" />

-7. Attach the tether board power jumpers to the power terminal blocks and the tether board
+7. Attach the tether board power wires to the power terminal blocks and the tether board